cecilkbm/Learning-Resources-Archive/README.md

   - Career switchers into tech or cybersecurity
   - Junior engineers and analysts
-  - Anyone looking for free, high-quality learning materials This is not a toolkit — it’s a library.
+  - Anyone looking for free, high-quality learning materials This is not a toolkit, it is a library.
 #
 ## ⚠️ Important Disclaimer (Please Read)